Martha Blount

-Martha Blount (1690–1762) was an English woman, a friend of many English literary figures, especially Alexander Pope.
+Martha Blount (1690–1763) was an English woman, a friend of many English literary figures, especially Alexander Pope.

 Early life

-Blount was born on 15 June 1690 probably at the family seat, Mapledurham House at Mapledurham in Oxfordshire.
-She was educated first at Hammersmith in Middlesex, probably at the Roman Catholic convent there, and afterwards in the Rue Boulanger in Paris.
-Her father was Lister Blount, and her family had long been of the highest position among Roman Catholic gentry.
+Martha Blount was born on 15 June 1690 at the family seat, Mapledurham House at Mapledurham in Oxfordshire.
+Her parents were Martha (born Englefield) and Lister Blount.
+She and her elder sister Teresa were educated at the English Benedictine convent in Paris.
+Her family had long been of the highest position among Roman Catholic gentry.